 Yes, you know when you’re drunk or feeling really good you’re more apt to engage in risky behaviors like unprotected sex, driving drunk, fighting, and texting every person who has ticked you off lately.

-4. Large amounts of alcohol can kill you.
+4. Excessive consumption can kill you.

 You might think downing a case of beer and six shots is the cool thing to do, but it could cause you to experience alcohol poisoning and kill you.
 After all, your body can only handle so much poison.
 Worst yet, it kills both drinkers and non-drinkers alike.
 It is the cause of over 2.5 million deaths per year.
 Really.
 Take that in.
 That's 2.5 million lives—whether they imbibe or not—gone due to a liquid poison.